Disclosure

 Prevent Targeted Advertising

 Companies and websites track your browsing habits to serve you targeted ads.
 A VPN can hide your IP address.
-This makes it more difficult for services to track your online activity and send you targeted ads.
+This makes it harder for services to track your online activity and send you targeted ads.

 Bypass Regional Firewalls